knpuniversity/rest/knpu/put-versus-post.rst

 Each HTTP method is said to be "safe" or "unsafe".
 An HTTP method is "safe" if using it doesn't modify anything on the server.
-Ok, yes, logs will be written and maybe analytics will store data, but "safe" methods should never modify any resources.
+Ok, yes, logs will be written and analytics collected, but "safe" methods should never modify any real data.
 GET and HEAD are "safe" methods.

-Making a request with an unsafe methods - like POST, PUT and DELETE - *does* change data.
+Making a request with unsafe methods - like POST, PUT and DELETE - *does* change data.
 Actually, if you make a request with an unsafe method it *may not* change anything.
 For example, if I try to update a programmer's ``avatarNumber`` to the value it already has, nothing happens.